parksiwoo-1/Coordination_scrip_for_tinyIoT_and_simulator/README.md

 - tinyIoT config.h settings
-1. Verify that the following settings are correctly configured:
+1. Verify that the following settings are correctly configured (Configure the IP and port as appropriate for your setup):

 <img width="684" height="241" alt="image" src="https://github.com/user-attachments/assets/705a3ac5-4dec-4bbc-b35a-976ae12d600b" />